MiguelLopesBR/MiguelLopesBR/README.md

 I'm almost a junior in Python. :snake:

-I'm studying PHP and MYSQL, HTML CSS and JS. :blue_book:
+I'm studying the framework Django and MYSQL :blue_book:

 I'm also interested in the Bug Bounty's area, I'm dual boot Windows and Linux:penguin:.